johnpolakow/Blackbox_Calibration/README.md

 sudo make install
 ```

-libssh is also required to automatically transfer the LUT files to the Pi DUT.
-As of right now there isnt an up to date libssh package available for the Raspberry Pi.
-To use this library the source files needs to be downloaded and then compiled.
-I ran into some obastacles doing this, see instructions on how compile
+**libssh** is also required to automatically transfer the LUT files to the Pi DUT.
+As of right now there is not an up to date **libssh** package available for the Raspberry Pi.
+To use this library the source files needs to be downloaded and compiled.
+I ran into some difficulties doing this, see instructions on how to compile
 libssh [here](./md/libssh_install.md)

 ## Downloading Code and Compiling